dipsylala/burp-site-importer/README.md

 # Burp Site Importer
-Burp extension to read files from various files, connect to them, and import the information into the Site window.
+Burp extension to read URLs from various files, connect to them, and import the information into the Site window.
 On a successful connection, further operations can be performed.

 ![Screenshot](media/interface.png)